Before We Begin

 The two pictures show screenshots of the CubePro software.

 The picture on the top shows a red circle around "Build."
 Click on "Build" to begin changing settings.

 The picture on the bottom shows a red circle around the "Sidewalk Material" and a green circle around "PLA White."
 For the CubePro, "Sidewalk Material" simply means the material the raft will be made out of.
 The CubePro allows the user to select the color and filament material for the rafts, which is why we have a color option.
 As we only load one cartridge of filament at a time, simply select whatever color it offers.

-She has been a Master Builder in buildIT from 2014-present.
+She has been a volunteer or student employee in buildIT from 2014-present.

 Lindsay built her personal 3D printer in 2012.